NOTES FROM IKARIA

 I recently returned from the beautiful island of Ikaria where I spent time with the family who produces our honey.

-I was joined by a crew from one of the major US television networks who came to do a story on the famous Ikaria honey (more to come on that – stay tuned!)
+I was joined by a film producer and crew from CBS who came to do a story on the famous Ikaria honey (more to come on that – stay tuned!)

 In addition to spending time with the honey producers, we met with a 107 year old Yia Yia (Greek grandmother) who works on a loom in her studio every day and eats a spoonful of Ikaria honey every morning!